Jar with Dragon

 This storage Jar with Dragon is an example of porcelain from Jingdezhen, a Chinese city known as the “Porcelain Capital” because it has produced pottery for 1,700 years.
 An inscription on the shoulder states that it was made in the Xuande period, (1426-1435) which is dated to the rule of the Xuande emperor who was the fifth emperor of the Ming dynasty of China.
 His era name “Xuande” means “Proclamation of Virtue”.

 A dragon is a legendary creature that appears in the folklore of many cultures around the world.
 Dragons in eastern cultures are usually depicted as wingless, four-legged, serpentine creatures with above-average intelligence.
 In Chinese, the word “dragon” has come to be associated with good fortune.
-Many East Asian deities and demigods have dragons as their mounts or companions.
+Many East Asian deities and demigods have dragons as their personal mounts or companions.
 Dragons were also identified with the Emperor of China, who, during later Chinese imperial history, was the only one permitted to have dragons on his house, clothing, or personal articles.

 The favourite western image of a dragon as winged, four-legged, and capable of breathing fire was invented in the High Middle Ages based on a conflation of earlier dragons from different traditions.
 In western cultures, dragons are portrayed as monsters to be tamed or overcome, usually by saints or culture heroes, as in the popular legend of Saint George and the Dragon.